mlrun/mlrun/docs/install/kubernetes.md

     mlconf.storage.auto_mount_type = "none"
     ```
-2. If running MLRun from an IDE, the configuration can be overridden using an environment variable, set the following
+2. If running MLRun from an IDE, the configuration can be overridden using an environment variable.
+Set the following
   environment variable for your IDE environment:
     ```python
     MLRUN_STORAGE__AUTO_MOUNT_TYPE = "none"
     ```
 3. Disable auto-mount for a specific function.
-This must be done before calling `run()` on the function:
+This must be done before running the function for the first time:
     ```python
     function.spec.disable_auto_mount = True
     ```